devonfw-ng-adv-training/dice-signals/README.md

 Steps:

 #### CubeComponent (cube.component.ts, see Todo lines):
+- Implement input signals
-- Implement input signals, a signal for current points and an output that is triggered on change of current points
+- Implement a signal for current points
+- Implement output that is triggered on change of current points
 - Implement effects

 #### CubeComponent Template (cube.component.html, see given hint):
-- Connect currentPoints signal to select drop-down
+- Connect currentPoints signal to select input element

 #### CasinoComponent Template (casino.component.html):
 - Add the input and output parameters to the cube components in the template in oder to pass values to the input signals